Tight semidefinite programming relaxations for sparse box-constrained quadratic programs: Introduction

 Our theoretical results significantly generalize those of~\cite{DeyIda25}.
 However, this generalization comes at a cost: the proposed SDP relaxations are computationally more expensive to solve than the SOC relaxations in~\cite{DeyIda25}.

 The remainder of the paper is structured as follows.
 In~\cref{sec: prelim}, we review the preliminary material that we need to develop our new relaxations.
 In~\cref{sec: newSDPs}, we introduce a new class of SDP relaxations for box-constrained quadratic programs.
 In~\cref{sec: convexhull}, we examine the tightness of the proposed SDP relaxations and obtain a sufficient condition for the SDP-representability of $\QP(G)$.
-Finally, in~\cref{sec: polysize}, we derive sufficient conditions under which $\QP(G)$ admits a polynomial-size SDP-representable formulation that can be constructed in polynomial time.
+In~\cref{sec: polysize}, we derive sufficient conditions under which $\QP(G)$ admits a polynomial-size SDP-representable formulation that can be constructed in polynomial time.
+Finally, in~\cref{sos}, we detail on the connections between our proposed relaxations and the existing SDP hierarchies.